Foreign Legion Detachment in Mayotte

+On June 1, 2024 the DLEM became the 5th Foreign Regiment (5e Régiment Étranger).

 History, creation and different nominations

 The detachment of the Foreign Legion in Mayotte (D.L.E.M) is initially heir to the 4th combat company (became in 1965 the 2nd company) of the 3rd Foreign Infantry Regiment (3e R.E.I), the most decorated regimental colors in the Foreign Legion.
 The legion is also called Bataillon de Légion étrangère de Madagascar (BLEM).

 Affiliation

 In 1956, while the 3rd Foreign Infantry Regiment (3e R.E.I), was engaged in combat during the Algerian War, the 3e R.E.I dispatched one of its 3 battalions to constitute a marching battalion which took garrison and stationed on the « la grande île », Madagascar.
 This battalion was named the Foreign Legion Battalion of Madagascar, (B.L.E.M).
 Following the cease fire and the accords of Evian in 1962, the integrality of the 3rd Foreign Infantry Regiment 3e REI leaves Algeria and regroups at Madagascar, on and around the Diégo Suarez base.

 In the following years, the 4th combat company of the 3rd Foreign Infantry Regiment (then, 2nd company after being changed in 1956), periodically conducted exercise drills or nomadizations on the Comores, also was seen parading on the islands and particularly in February 1965 at Moroni in presence of the regimental commander and the music band of the 3rd Foreign Infantry Regiment.
 In February 1967, the 2nd company intervened in Anjouan, Moroni and Dzaoudzi, where minor troubles were produced.